Hypermotivation (Dopamine Goddess)

 See Wireheading.com for the most comprehensive research on hypermotivation available online.
 Neuromarketers (Neuromarketing) should pay close attention to the research collected about hypermotivation.
 NeuroFreedom students should know this information cold.

 Theoretically there is no end to the intensity of pleasure that can be experience via the mesolimbic reward center.
 Some argue that an infinite pleasure gradient is merely a cognitive illusion.
 Russell Wright's position is that infinite pleasure or "meta-pleasure" is a state that is reached by monks and mystics, and will be accessible to the ordinary citizen via a process called NeuroFreedom.
 There is also a strong possibility that such Meta-Pleasure states will become quite ordinary as our species abandons Motivation 2.0 and cooperates collectively within Motivation 3.0.
-The Positive Psychology movement is moving research and implications towards this end.
+The Positive Psychology movement is slowly moving research and implications towards this end.
+Cognitive Neuroscience is probably a faster route to verify the validy of the dopaminergic algorithm and any deductions made by observing hypermotivation in all species.

 See also Motivation 1.0